MaruthiV/movie_recommendation/README.md

 - All recommendations and explanations are generated locally using the pre-built models and data.
 - No web server or user management is required.
-- For advanced usage or retraining, see the scripts/ directory.